rebecca1230/IntrotoIM/midtermProject/README.md

 Background(0); should be put under the draw() fuction, or else, rather than create a puck for bouncing back and forth, we will create multiple pucks overlapping each other.

 **What works and what does not work?**
-The part about the midterm project that I spent the most time working on is: creating the left and right strikers.
-Because left and right strikers encompass different functionality, when including them under the same class of "Strikers", I need to look out for the possible contradictions among the functions and design the program more sophistically.
+A part about the midterm project that costed me a lot of time was: creating the left and right strikers.
+Because left and right paddles encompass different functionality, when including them under the same class of "Paddles", I need to look out for the possible contradictions among the functions and design the program more carefully.

-First, I used boolean to determine the left and right strikers:
+First, I used boolean to determine the left and right paddles:
 ````
-  Strikers(boolean left) { //use boolean
+  Paddles(boolean left) { //use boolean
-  //and the following if statement to determined the left or right striker.
+  //and the following if statement to determined the left or right paddle.
     if (left) {
       x = j;
     } else {